Nek5000/NekDoc/source/problem_setup/usr_file.rst

 userchk
 ...................

 This is a general purpose routine that gets executed both during intialization and after every time step.

 ...................
 userqtl
 ...................

-This function can be used  to specify a cutomzized thermal diveregence for the low Mach solver. step.
+This function can be used to specify a cutomzized thermal diveregence for the low Mach solver.

 .. _initialization_routines: